CarnegieHall/archivesspace-importguide/archivesspace-import.md

 ### Create and edit the EAD

-To create the EAD Xml use the pre-form example here called [`EADtoAS.txt`](https://github.com/marcolock/archivesspace-importguide/blob/master/EAD%20to%20AS.txt), originally written by Kate Bowers and posted on the [Harvard University Blog](https://blogs.harvard.edu/archivaldescription/2017/01/26/spreadsheet_to_ead_to_as/), and then modified by Marco Lo Cascio for Carnegie Hall Archives.
-The Xml is a markup language based on standard elements and attributes, able to describe a finding aid in a machine readable structure.
-To open, edit and modify an EAD Xml you can use a simple text editor (.txt) as the Notepad on Windows or specific encoding program as AtoM or Oxygen.
+To create the EAD XML use the prepared example called [`EADtoAS.txt`](/EAD%20to%20AS.txt), originally written by Kate Bowers and posted on the [Harvard University Blog](https://blogs.harvard.edu/archivaldescription/2017/01/26/spreadsheet_to_ead_to_as/), and then modified by Marco Lo Cascio for Carnegie Hall Archives.
+XML is a markup language based on standard elements and attributes, and creates a finding aid in a machine readable structure.
+To open, edit, and modify an EAD XML you can use a simple text editor like the Notepad on Windows or specific encoding program like AtoM or Oxygen.